Textiles Today

 Today’s Textile Landscape

-Tim Smith - Wyedean Weaving Machinery in Haworth
+Photograph: Tim Smith | Wyedean Weaving's Machinery in Haworth

 Rebecca Ough | Transcript

-Hannah Lamb and Hannah Robson| Transcript
+Hannah Lamb and Hannah Robson | Transcript

 HL: Hi, I’m Hannah Lamb and I’m a lecturer in textiles, but I’m also a textile artist.
 And my background is in stitched textiles, but I also do quite a lot of mixed media and printed textiles.
 And I’ve been teaching and working in the Bradford area for the past 20 years.
 And I’m just really fascinated with all aspects of textiles, I suppose.

 HR: I’m Hannah Robson.
 I also teach with Hannah at Bradford School of Art.
 I’m a weaver and my background has been fully in weave in all sorts of different ways.
 And I teach woven textiles.
-And I’ve been recently obsessed with jacquard weaving, which is a strong part of the project.
+And I’ve been recently obsessed with jacquard weaving, which has been a strong part of the project.

-A Close up of A Cloth for the Lost Mills
+Photograph: Tim Smith | A close up of A Cloth for the Lost Mills

-Interviewees: Alison Welsh
+Alison Welsh | Transcript

 I’ve got a background in fashion design, so I knew that clothes were going to be an important part of this and what people wore in the mills to keep themselves warm because it was often cold.
 But also just the feeling of the 1970s and the flares and a 1970s shirt that’s see-through.
 I wanted a see-through 70s shirt to be included.
 Not that they would have worn that in the mill, I suppose!
 But because it’s white and it’s quite translucent I wanted it to feel sort of quite lightweight and transient.
 And because there’s a skylight above the piece I wanted to play with the light so that you could kind of see through it and give you an insight into the slightly ghostly quality on the ghost mills that the project is about.

-Nabeela Ahmed's Poetry on Layering Cultures
+Photograph: Tim Smith | Nabeela Ahmed's Poetry on Layering Cultures

 The Modern Designing Method